mkez00/aws-waf-cidr-list/README.md

 AWS WAF does not provide the ability to add a full range of CIDR ranges in its IP Addresses Conditions.
 This utility will:

+1) Delete all IP Addresses in specified IP Set
-1) Take the drop list from SpamHaus and parse it into valid ranges for AWS WAF (/8, /16, /24, /32)
+2) Take the drop list from SpamHaus and parse it into valid ranges for AWS WAF (/8, /16, /24, /32)
-2) Chunk the valid ranges list into blocks of 1000 and append the ranges to an IP Set using Boto3 (GUID of IP Set needs to be specified in converter.conf)
+3) Chunk the valid ranges list into blocks of 1000 and append the ranges to an IP Set using Boto3 (GUID of IP Set needs to be specified in converter.conf)

 ## SpamHaus